-Religious Education is taught across all years and abilities.
+Religious Studies is taught across all years and abilities.
 It is compulsory up to and including Year 11.
-There is the required teaching of Religious Education in Year 12/13 also but only those taking the AS or A2 will sit an examination in the subject.
+There is the required teaching of Religious Studies in Year 12/13 also but only those taking the AS or A Level will sit an examination in the subject.
 We teach about belief and faith but there is no expectation of such on the pupil’s behalf.
 All faiths and belief systems are treated with respect and courtesy so theists, atheists and agnostics may feel comfortable and valued within the lessons.

-Topics: Big Questions, Hinduism, Judaism, Islam, Sikhism, and Religion and Art
+Topics: Big Questions, Hinduism, Judaism, Islam, Sikhism, and Thematic Study

 Religious Studies GCSE (full course) Specification: Specification A (8062)